Common Succession Planning – Legacy planning, as owners of family businesses know, is essential for the continued success of the business.

 Conclusion – Common Succession Planning

 Not putting a succession plan in place is inviting disaster, not only when there are struggles between parents and children, but between siblings and other family members as well.
 When values aren’t aligned, it leaves the business open to distrust, poor communication about critical issues, and the inability to address critical decisions.
 In the worst cases, this failure to plan can lead to litigation.
 The legal issues and fights that occur when a family business succession plan has not been drafted can tear families apart, which is absolutely not what a parent-owner had envisioned for his or her legacy.
+There are even business opportunities for financial planning that may interest some of you.

 About Dr. Denise Federer: